• Skip to primary navigation

 Fukushima Evacuees Need Another Option!

-The Japanese government has lifted the evacuation order for a portion of Tamura, about 12 miles from the Fukushima nuclear plant.
+for a portion of Tamura, about 12 miles from the Fukushima nuclear plant.
 This allows about several hundred residents to return home.
 Fukushima Contamination Zones Repopulated Too Soon Government officials plan

 On “Radiation Makes People Invisible” Part Two